Parity in Composite-Field Galaxy Correlators: Fast Theory Calculation using FFTLog Algorithm

 \section{Fast Theory Calculation using FFTLog Algorithm}

-For a separable cubic mode coupling kernel of the form in Eq. \eqref{eq:K3_Coulton}, the parity-odd kurto spectra can be efficiently computed using the FFTLog algorithm \cite{Hamilton2000,Schmittfull:2016jsw,McEwen:2016fjn,Simonovic:2017mhp}.
+For a separable cubic mode coupling kernel of the form in eq. \eqref{eq:K3_Coulton}, the parity-odd kurto spectra can be efficiently computed using the FFTLog algorithm \cite{Hamilton2000,Schmittfull:2016jsw,McEwen:2016fjn,Simonovic:2017mhp}.
 We present elements of this fast computation in this section.
 After setting up the generalities, we discuss the parity-odd 2x2 and 3x1 kurto spectra separately in two subsections.

-Given the relation of matter fluctuations to primordial gravitational potential through the transfer function, the parity-odd cubic mode coupling in Eq.~\eqref{eq:cubic_phi} produces a parity-odd matter density field, which we denote by $\delta_p$, and is given by $\delta_p(\vk,z) = \cM(k,z) \phi_{\rm NG}(\vk)$.
+Given the relation of matter fluctuations to primordial gravitational potential through the transfer function, the parity-odd cubic mode coupling in eq.~\eqref{eq:cubic_phi} produces a parity-odd matter density field, which we denote by $\delta_p$, and is given by $\delta_p(\vk,z) = \cM(k,z) \phi_{\rm NG}(\vk)$.
 Assuming this primordial parity-odd non-Gaussianity does not modify biasing relation of the tracers like halos and galaxies (i.e., no new bias operator is introduced), the induced parity-odd trispectrum of matter fluctuations also gets directly imprinted on halo/galaxy overdensities since (at linear order) we have $\delta_h^{\rm PO}(\vk, z) = b_1(z) \delta_p(\vk,z)$.
 To make the notation more concise, from here on, we drop the explicit redshift dependencies.
+We note that the calculation done in this section does not use the optimal estimator, discussed in Sec.~\ref{subsec:skew_kurto}.